Galapagos Islands luxury cruise 2021

 A total of 26 travellers from the UK, US and Germany (among others) – a healthy mix of fund managers, private investors, and entrepreneurs.
 Some brought their partners along.

-We formed two groups: the German-language tour kicked off while the English-language tour followed a week later.
+We formed two groups: the German-language tour kicked off on 30 October 2021 while the English-language tour followed a week later, on 6 November 2021.

 The concept of spending a week with likeminded people instead of random tourists yet again paid off: many new friendships were formed, and some may end up doing business and investment projects together.

 The archipelago is too big to see everything on a single trip, but we squeezed as much into our week as possible!